silentwhaleluo/Database-Notes/SSIS.md

 - config
 	- type of join: FULL, LEFT, INNER
 	- Columns used to join
-	- whether handles null values as eqaul to other nulls
+	- "TreatNullsAsEqual": whether handles null values as eqaul to other nulls
+	- **Case sensitive**
 	<a name= 'sortdata'></a>
 	- Two methods to sort
 		1. Sort tranformation